lukepate/logger/aritcle.md

--[] Describing why we need logging more in the first section -[] Describe more about Morgan - writing errors to the console -[] Describe more about winston - writing errors to a file -[] Most details in the actual tutorial part
+-[] Describing why we need logging more in the first section -[] Describe more about Morgan - writing errors to the console -[] Describe more about winston - writing errors to a file -[x] Most details in the actual tutorial part
 -[] Updating Github